bard/better-auth-invite/README.md

 Users can also sign up without an invite code.
 This is useful to implement waiting lists.

-1.  **Sign Up**: The user signs up directly without redeeming an invite, or if their redeemed invite is invalid, expired, or already used.
+1.  **Sign Up**: The user signs up directly without activating an invite, or if their activated invite is invalid, expired, or already used.
 2.  **Default Role**:
     - The user is created with the default role as defined in the `admin` plugin.
     - The `invite` plugin does not run.